thestippe/thestippe.github.io/_drafts/dataviz/2023-10-30-fundamental-charts.md

 In this post we will take a look at some of the most fundamental charts that one encounters in data visualization [^1] [^2].
+These charts will be the basic building block for most of the visualizations, and will allow us to visualize a wide range of datasets.

 <!-- Load d3.js -->
 <script src="https://d3js.org/d3.v5.js"></script>